Rope

 9+mm Canyon Elite is a high quality static rope, popular with Saddle Hunters.
 Advertised as 9mm, but at least 9.5 on JRB’s caliper.
 Great for SRT, DSRT or a Universal System.

 9.5mm, Ape Canyon Ghillie or Raven – These are effectively the same rope in different colors.
-Great for SRT or a Universal System.
-Rugged and stiffer than the other ropes.
-In DSRT, of course it works fine, but these stiffer ropes require more effort to get 2 strands flowing through a Garda Hitch in ascent.
+Good for a rappel rope, or SRT or a Universal System, but stiffer than the other ropes.
+In DSRT, stiffer ropes require more effort to get 2 strands flowing through a Garda Hitch in ascent.

 10mm Static Ropes